 Use CSP’s On-Campus Student Employee resource page to find answers to frequently asked questions surrounding on-campus student employment.

 Use your CSP username and password to access your account.
-Still have questions, this may help!

 If you graduated after May 2017, follow these steps to create a new password and log in to your existing account.